Northern Pine delivers in Oceanside

 Northern Pine Brewing

 I can’t pinpoint the exact moment when Oceanside became cool.
-If the number of craft breweries is any indication, the fact that the city doubled its number of taprooms in just five years is good for at least two (okay, maybe three) scene points.
-There are now almost a dozen taprooms and if we add those to the growing list of destination restaurants and trendy coffee shops, all signs are pointing to O-side shedding its rough-around-the-edges reputation sooner rather than later.
+If the number of craft breweries is any indication, the fact that the city doubled its number of taprooms (there are now almost a dozen) in just five years is good for at least two (okay, maybe three) scene points.
+If we add these taprooms to the growing list of destination restaurants and trendy coffee shops, all signs are pointing to O-side shedding its rough-around-the-edges reputation sooner rather than later.

 But unique vibe alone doesn’t make a brewery noteworthy.
 What is noteworthy, however, is the fact that of the twelve beers available during my visit, only two were IPAs.
 Two!
 As in one-sixth of the total beer offered.
 That’s damn near sacrilege ’round these parts, and I am absolutely living for this blasphemous break from recent trends.
 Other styles include a barleywine, golden ale, amber ale and milk stout on nitro.